pesos/members-list/members-list.md

 **SRN**: PES1201801439
 **Link to Profile**: [The-Death-Reaper](https://github.com/The-Death-Reaper)
 **About Me**:
 Hey!
 I go by the handle "The-Death-Reaper".
-A gamer at heart and an anime-freak at night.
+A gamer at heart and an anime-freak at night :stuck_out_tongue_closed_eyes:.
 I also dabble in a few sports on the side.